-On November 1, the American Freedom Law Center (AFLC) filed a 32-page, emergency motion for an injunction in the U.S. Court of Appeals for the Sixth Circuit, which, if granted, would halt the enforcement of a provision of Michigan’s election law that prohibits religious leaders from “influencing a voter at an election” by advising the voter “under pain of religious disapproval.”
-[Read a copy of the brief here].
+Cincinnati, Ohio (November 1, 2012) — Today, the American Freedom Law Center (AFLC), a national nonprofit Judeo-Christian law firm, filed a 32-page, emergency motion for an injunction in the U.S. Court of Appeals for the Sixth Circuit, which, if granted, would halt the enforcement of a provision of Michigan’s election law that prohibits religious leaders from “influencing a voter at an election” by advising the voter “under pain of religious disapproval.”
 A violation of this Michigan criminal law subjects the offender to a fine or imprisonment.

 At issue is § 168.931(1)(e) of the Michigan Compiled Laws (MCL), which states, “A priest, pastor, curate, or other officer of a religious society shall not for the purpose of influencing a voter at an election, impose or threaten to impose upon the voter a penalty of excommunication, dismissal, or expulsion, or command or advise the voter, under pain of religious disapproval.”
 Anyone who violates this statute “is guilty of a misdemeanor.”